oracle/oracle-for-research/OpenSource/Connector/README.md

 ### For Rstudio server:

-Use the option -r

     http://localhost:8787/

-If the installation was done using the [Myinstallaer](https://github.com/oracle/oracle-for-research/tree/main/OpenSource/InstallSoftware), the default user name for Rstudio server is __oci__ and the password is the one you setup during the installation process.
+If the installation was done using the __Myinstallaer__, the default user name for Rstudio server is __oci__ and the password is the one you setup during the installation process.

 ### For terminal connection